8 Ways to Combat High APR Problems

 Even if your creditors agree to reduce your rates, you will still spend money each month on high interest charges as long as you have credit card debt.
 The only way to avoid interest charges on high APR credit cards is to start a billing and end billing cycles with a zero balance.
 If you pay off your charges in full every month, high APR won’t be a problem.

 If you’re concerned about APR now, it’s probably because you carry balances over from month to month.
 In this case, you need to implement a debt reduction plan.
-To do this, streamline your budget to maximize the money you have, then target debts for elimination by APR.
+To do this, first streamline your budget to maximize the money you have available to pay down your debts. hen, employ the ‘debt avalanche’ method: pay the minimum on all cards except the one with the highest APR, and throw every extra dollar at that top-priority debt.
+This approach slashes overall interest costs, accelerating your path to debt freedom.

 #3: Devote all extra cash to debt elimination